VelocityVMM/Velocity/docs/APISPEC-1.0.md

 ## `/u/user/groups` - GET <a id="get-u-user-groups"></a>

 Retrieve the groups a user is member of.
 The `authkey` is used to infer the user.
-A user that is member of the `usermanager` group can specify the `uid` field and retrieve group membership information of other users.
+A user that has the `usermanager` permission on a parent group can specify the `uid` field and retrieve group membership information of other users.

 **Request:**